Negotiation Strategies June 18, 2025

 What is a concession in negotiation?

 A concession in negotiation is something one party gives up or adjusts in order to move closer to agreement.
-It could be financial (like price), logistical (such as timelines), or strategic (like exclusivity).
-Concessions are often made to demonstrate goodwill or to resolve impasses—but they should be part of a balanced exchange, not given away freely.
+It could be price, delivery, terms, or other conditions—but it should always be part of a reciprocal exchange, not given freely.

 What is the difference between a concession and a compromise?